 - Discovery and Developmental Therapeutics

 Nabil F. Saba, MD, FACP, is a Professor in the Department of Hematology and Medical Oncology at Emory University School of Medicine and Director of the Head and Neck Cancer Medical Oncology Program at Winship Cancer Institute of Emory University.
-Dr. Saba leads several institutional and national head and neck cancer trials including investigator initiated studies focusing on novel approaches for treating these diseases.
+Dr. Saba's work is focused on the study and development of novel therapeutic agents and modalities in head and neck and esophageal cancer.
+He leads several clinical trials including national as well as investigator initiated studies focusing on novel approaches for treating these diseases.

 Dr. Saba earned his Medical Degree from the American University of Beirut Medical School.
 He completed a Residency in Internal Medicine at Tufts University School of Medicine in Boston, and Clinical Fellowships in Hematology and Oncology at Brown University School of Medicine, and in Bone Marrow Transplant at the University of Toronto Princess Margaret Hospital in Toronto, Canada.